yanchaoz/SegNeuron/README.md

 Official implementation, datasets and trained models of "SegNeuron: 3D Neuron Instance Segmentation in Any EM Volume with a Generalist Model" （[MICCAI 2024](https://papers.miccai.org/miccai-2024/paper/0518_paper.pdf))
 ## Environments
-We have packaged all the dependencies into a .gz file, which can be directly downloaded for easy access [here](https://huggingface.co/yanchaoz/SegNeuron).
+We have packaged all the dependencies into Connect.tar.gz, which can be directly downloaded for easy access [here](https://huggingface.co/yanchaoz/SegNeuron).
 ## Datasets and Models
 The datasets required for model development and validation are available [here](https://huggingface.co/datasets/yanchaoz/EMNeuron).
 The trained models can be download [here](https://huggingface.co/yanchaoz/SegNeuron).
 ### Table: Details of EMNeuron